contmp/django-dark/README.md

 3) Helper Classes

-    If you are using tintable images (one colored icons), you can add the class "img-invertiable", which simply represents:
+    If you are using tintable images (one colored icons), you can add the class "img-invertable", which simply represents:

     ```css
-    .img-invertiable {
+    .img-invertable {
         filter: invert(0.7)
     }
     ```